Battle of Campomorto

 The Battle of Campomorto was fought near Frosinone, in the Lazio (Italy) on 21 August 1482, during the War of Ferrara.
 It saw the Papal army, led by the condottiero Roberto Malatesta, face King Ferdinand I of Naples's army, under the command of Alfonso, Duke of Calabria.
 Malatesta won the clash.
-According to Niccolò Machiavelli, "this battle was fought with more virtue than any other that had been made in fifty years of Italy".
+According to Niccolò Machiavelli, "This engagement was fought with more valour than had been shown in any battle in Italy for the last fifty years".